optimagic-dev/optimagic/docs/source/development/ep-02-typing.md

 #### Current situation

-Currently, algorithms are defined as `minimize` functions that are decorated with `em.mark_minimizer`.
+Currently, algorithms are defined as `minimize` functions that are decorated with `om.mark_minimizer`.
 The `minimize` function returns a dictionary with a few mandatory and several optional keys.
-Algorithms can provide information to estimagic in two ways:
+Algorithms can provide information to optimagic in two ways:

 1. The signature of the minimize function signals whether the algorithm needs derivatives and whether it supports bounds and nonlinear constraints.
 Moreover, it